Jeff Riseley: Achievements

 Riseley competed at the 2009, 2011 and 2015 World championships.
 He won the 2009 Australian title, his first national title, in Brisbane.
 One of his finest achievements was running fifth in both the 800m and 1500m in the 2014 Commonwealth Games in Glasgow.
 Riseley won six 800m or 1500m national titles including the double in 2015, the first to achieve the double in 24 years.

 Riseley had to withdraw from the 2015 Beijing World Championships due to requiring double plantar fascia surgery.
-He then returned to good form in Europe with two 1:45 runs, just outside the Olympic standard and then on June 20, 2020, he managed to run the 800m in 1:44.85, his fastest time for nine years.
+He then returned to good form in Europe with two 1:45 runs, just outside the Olympic standard, then on 20 June 2020 he managed to run the 800m in 1:44.85, his fastest time for nine years.

 In his Men's 800m heat at the 2020 Tokyo Olympics, Risely came fourth with a time of 1:45.41 and qualified for the semi-final, where he came fifth and did not progress to the final.

 Off the track, Jeff has a double degree in exercise sports science and sports management at Deakin University and is currently studying a Masters in high performance sport at Australian Catholic University (ACU).